Hakone Ekiden: Leg 4 (20.9 km) From Hiratsuka to Odawara

 The shortest flat section of the race, leg 4 leads runners parallel to the Tokaido Main Line past towns of Ōiso and Ninomiya, before crossing the Sakawa River into the heart of Odawara.
 Passing by Odawara Castle, the last 3 km stretch of this leg sees a gradual uphill climb, a prelude to leg 5.

-From 2006 to 2016, runners ran a shortened leg 4 at 18.5 km, the shortest of all legs, as organizers attempted to create a leg that would better highlight mid-distance runners of each team.
-However, the 20.9 km length was reinstated for the 2017 edition and has remained in place since.
+Usually, one of the strongest runners of the team runs this leg, as it is one of the most decisive legs of the Ekiden.